mcychan/nQuantGpp/README.md

 For Windows users, it is assumed that you have downloaded and extracted OpenCV 4 to the public user folder %PUBLIC%.<br />
 In addition, nQuantGpp depends on OpenCV library opencv_world4xx.dll, it also required opencv_videoio_ffmpeg4xx_64.dll to open gif files.<br />
 For Linux users, please refer to Dockerfile to install libopencv-dev and compile by CMake.<br />
+If you are using the command line.
+Assuming you are in the same directory as nQuantGpp.exe, you could enter: `nQuantGpp yourImage.jpg /m 16`.<br/>
+To avoid dot gain, `/d n` can set the dithering to false.
+However, false contours will be resulted for gradient color zones.<br />
+nQuantGpp will quantize yourImage.jpg and create yourImage-PNNLABquant16.png in the same directory.<br /><br />
 Let's catch up with the races: Ready, Go!!!

 <p>Original photo of sailing<br /><img src="https://mcychan.github.io/PnnQuant.js/demo/img/sailing_2020.jpg" /></p>